UbiquityDotNET/Llvm.NET/src/Interop/Ubiquity.NET.Llvm.Interop/ABI/ReadMe.md

 to identify that the APIs use the standard "C" ABI calling convention.

 ### Future optimization
-Some might at some point in the future add the ability to suppress GC transitions as an optimization.
+At some point in the future it might be worth adding the ability to suppress GC transitions as an optimization.
 Application of that requires great care and understanding of the GC and native implementation to ensure it is safe to do.
-This is a strictly performance optimization that has NO impact on callers so is left for future enhancement.
+This is strictly a performance optimization that has NO impact on callers so is left for future enhancement.

 ## Special handling of strings
 Since the handle types all have AOT marshalling support (built-in or generated) the APIs ALL use them directly.
 Leaving the only "tricky part" of strings.
 LLVM has come a long way and unified most string use to one of three forms.
+>[!NOTE]
+> All native strings are assumed encoded as UTF8.
+This is the most common/compatible assumption
+> to make.
+Sadly, LLVM itself is silent on the point.

-1) Raw pointer aliases as a native string (UTF8 encoding is assumed)
+1) Raw pointer aliases as a native string
     - These are owned by the implementation and assumed invalid after the container producing them is destroyed.
 2) Pointers to strings that require a correspoinding call to `LLVMDisposeMessage()`
 3) Error message strings that require a corresponding call to `LLVMDisposeErrorMessage()`

-#1 is handled in one of two ways (eventually everything should converge on the simpler
-LazyEncodedString but this API isn't there yet.)
-1) by marking the `LibraryImportAttribute` `StringMarshallingCustomType = typeof( ConstUtf8StringMarshaller )` and a parameter or return signature of `string`.
+#1 is handled by marking the `LibraryImportAttribute` with
-     - Or, more often with a return attribute specifying the `ConstUtf8StringMarshaller` as the marshaller for the return type.
-     - These are ALWAYS converted to/from native form directly at point of use.
-Thus any use of them will incur a performance hit as the memory is allocated/pinned and copied as needed to marshal the string between managed and native forms.
+`StringMarshallingCustomType = typeof( ConstStringMarshaller )` and a parameter or return signature of `string`.
+These are ALWAYS converted to/from native form directly at point of use.
+Thus any use of them will incur a performance hit as the memory is allocated/pinned, copied, and re-encoded as UTF16 as needed to marshal the string between managed and native forms.
 This does, however mean that there is no ambiguity about the validity or lifetime of an otherwise alias pointer.
 The built-in/BCL marshalling assumes that ALL native strings are allocated via `CoTaskMemAlloc()` and therefore require a release.
 But that is ***NEVER*** the case with LLVM and usually not true of interop with arbitrary C/C++ code.

+>[!NOTE]
+> It is plausible, but not yet implemented to use LazyEncodedString to hold the native form
+> of the string.
+This will still encur the cost of copying the string contents, but does NOT
+> occur the cost of allocating and producing a managed string unless needed.

 #2 is handled by the `DisposeMessageString` type which is really just a SafeHandle.
 The
 built-in generator supports marshalling handle types so it is really just associating